tav/gitfund/mvp/app/page/gitfund.md

 #### How do I get my project onto GitFund?

-If you'd like your project to be part of the Beta launch, then please leave a comment below with a brief description and a link to your repo.
-We'll then get in touch before the launch.
+If you'd like your project to be part of the Beta launch, then please [add your project here](/get.funded), and we'll get in touch before the launch.

-After the launch, anyone will be able to put their open source project on GitFund, by just signing up and setting up the project.
+After the launch, anyone will be able to put their open source project onto GitFund, by just signing up and setting up the project.
 The only limitation will be for project members to live in one of our supported countries.

 #### Which countries will you support?